|Funding for:||UK Students, EU Students|

 On completion of the programme you will leave with far more than just a PhD; you will have the skills, knowledge and acumen to become the future technical leaders in advanced composites, be it in academia or industry.

-The CDT was established in 2009 and is based at the Advanced Composites Centre for Innovation and Science (ACCIS), a world-leading research centre at the heart of the UK Government Composites Strategy.
-ACCIS has over 150 researchers, many working on industrially relevant projects within the aerospace, wind, marine, and automotive industries.
-ACCIS also works closely with the £60M National Composites Centre, which is a wholly owned subsidiary of the University working closely with industry to power the full exploitation of composites opportunities for the UK.
-ACCIS and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research, and to enhance opportunities for students and staff.
+The CDT was established in 2009 and is based at the Bristol Composites Institute (ACCIS), a world-leading research centre at the heart of the UK Government Composites Strategy.
+BCI has over 150 researchers, many working on industrially relevant projects within the aerospace, wind, marine, and automotive industries.
+BCI also works closely with the National Composites Centre, which is a wholly owned subsidiary of the University working closely with industry to power the full exploitation of composites opportunities for the UK.
+BCI and the NCC work together to engage students, researchers, industry and funders to provide a seamless route for the exploitation of our research, and to enhance opportunities for students and staff.

 We’re looking for exceptional students, with at least a high 2:1 Honours degree, from across all engineering and science subjects.